Community Association Land Use Committee (CALUC)

-Project Overview: The Property Development Council of the United Church of Canada and Aryze Developments are partnering to create a new faith, arts, and culture space while redeveloping the surrounding land into a six-storey, mixed-use rental building.
-The proposal includes 129 rental homes (a mix of market and affordable units), commercial spaces, and community areas.
+Project Overview: The Property Development Council of the United Church of Canada, in partnership with Aryze Developments, is proposing to create a new faith, arts, and culture space while redeveloping the surrounding land into a six-storey, mixed-use rental building.
+The proposal includes 129 rental homes (with 10% designated as affordable units) and ground-floor commercial space.

 1026/1028/1030 Empress Avenue